+All nonprofits have a board of directors or trustees.
 With the Complementary Model of Board Governance, we see the roles and responsibilities of staff being very different from the roles and responsibilities of the volunteer directors.
-In this article, we explore the roles of staff vs board in a nonprofit organization.
+This guide to nonprofit board roles and responsibilities explores staff roles vs board roles in an organization.

 In most smaller organizations, volunteer Directors want to get involved; they want to be part of the Association, so they volunteer to serve on the Board and what ends up happening is a lot of those boards are known as Working Boards.

 What we mean by Working Boards is the President, the Vice-President or Chair, Vice-Chair, however, you call them depending on the organization, they roll up their sleeves and they’re doing all of the work.